joshpeterson/joshpeterson.github.io/_posts/2017-01-30-defining-define.md

 #define ZERO 0
 #define ONE 1

-#ifndef ZERO && ONE
+#ifdef ONE || ZERO
+#warning 1 or 0 is not active
+#else
-#warning !0 and 1 is active
+#warning 1 or 0 is not active
 #endif
 {% endhighlight %}

 {% highlight bash %}
-test.cpp:4:14: warning: extra tokens at end of #ifndef directive
+test.cpp:4:12: warning: extra tokens at end of #ifdef directive
-#ifndef ZERO && ONE
+#ifdef ONE || ZERO
+test.cpp:5:2: warning: 1 or 0 is not active
 {% endhighlight %}

 No, it seems Boolean conditions are not possible here.
+Even worse, we only get a warning, and condition is evaluated as if the `#ifdef` is false!
+In this case, the actual behavior is the opposite of my intuition.
+This could be lost in a sea of warnings, and end up being difficult to track down.

-Note also that numeric values are only checked for existence.
+In addition, numeric values are only checked for existence.

 {% highlight c++ %}
 #define ZERO 0